Land Grabbing: 21st Century Colonialism? |...

 A 2012 report by Oxfam said that two thirds of investors in agricultural lands in developing countries exported everything they produce.
 Nearly 60 percent of crops are used for biofuels, yet the vast majority of deals are in countries with serious hunger problems.

-“Rather than use the land to grow crops to feed the poor, it is either being left idle, as speculators wait for its value to increase … or it is predominantly used to grow crops for export,” the report says.
+than use the land to grow crops to feed the poor, it is either being

-“In 2009, we wrote a balanced brief saying there was evidence of negative effects but there were potential benefits.
+to give them the benefit of the doubt.
+But not any more.“In 2009, we wrote a balanced brief saying there was evidence of negative effects but there were potential benefits.
 Since then, a number of reports and two international conferences have shown a lot of negative effects.”

 “I’ve been at meetings where the investors are still saying good things can happen, but when I ask them to let someone study those effects as there will be lessons for others, in every case I have been turned down, and so have my colleagues,” she said.